MOTORCYCLING IN ICELAND HIGHLIGHTS

 08 Húsavík Harbour

-Not a motorcycling in Iceland memory exactly, but half the fun of road tripping is ending up places that you can wander around and explore.
-Húsavík is one such place – a really beautiful town.
+Not strictly a motorcycling-in-Iceland memory, but half the joy of a road trip is ending up in places you can wander and explore.
+Húsavík is one of those places, a truly beautiful town.

-Sat on the north coast, the town is Iceland’s oldest settlement, and is known as the ‘whale capital of Iceland’ – up to 23 species of whale, including the Blue Whale, as well as large colonies of puffins can be found in or around the bay.
+Perched on the north coast, Húsavík is Iceland’s oldest settlement and proudly wears the title of ‘whale capital of Iceland’.
+Up to 23 species of whale, including the mighty Blue Whale, can be spotted in the bay, along with large colonies of puffins.

-Húsavík is the site of the first house in Iceland, built in 860.
-The photo you’ve all seen is that of the harbour with the famous Húsavíkurkirkja – a wooden church dating back to 1907.
+It’s also the site of the first house ever built in Iceland, way back in 860.
+The photo you’ve probably seen is of the harbour, with the iconic Húsavíkurkirkja, a wooden church dating to 1907, standing proudly in the background.

-This is the sort of town I’d happily spent a full day off, just wandering around and taking it all in.
+Húsavík is the kind of town I’d happily spend a full day off in, just wandering, soaking it all in, and letting time slow down.

 Splodz Blogz | Motorcycling in Iceland - Husavik